 The Langham Boston, 250 Franklin Street, Financial District, reopening Spring 2020 after a top-to-bottom almost $80 million plus renovation

-Omni Hotel Seaport across from Boston Convention & Exhibition Center, South Boston, 1055 rooms and suites, pool deck, restaurants, luxury spa, plenty of break-out spaces for business and convention guests, and also the city's 2 largest ballrooms; projected opening late 2020
+Omni Hotel Seaport across from Boston Convention & Exhibition Center, South Boston, 21 stories, 1054 guestrooms including 52 suites, pool deck, restaurants, luxury spa, plenty of break-out spaces for business and convention guests, and also the city's 2 largest ballrooms; projected opening June 2021.
+When it opens, it will be the 4th largest hotel in the city.

 Canopy by Hilton on the Greenway - 111 North Street, near Haymarket - projected opening mid-2021 - Will include 212 rooms plus restaurant/bar and retail space with views of the Greenway and a retracting glass wall